-A number of different regulatory bodies may investigate and prosecute offences committed by corporations, including the Australian Federal Police ("AFP"), Australian Securities and Investments Commission ("ASIC"), the Australian Competition and Consumer Commission ("ACCC"), the Australian Tax Office ("ATO") and the Australian Crime Commission ("ACC").
+A number of different regulatory bodies may investigate and prosecute offences committed by corporate entities, including the Australian Federal Police (AFP), Australian Securities and Investments Commission (ASIC), the Australian Competition and Consumer Commission (ACCC), the Australian Tax Office (ATO) and the Australian Crime Commission (ACC).

 The ACC is a Commonwealth body that aims to prevent serious and organised crime and which has a mandate to investigate any matter deemed federally relevant criminal activity.
 The ACC works closely with many other authorities, including the AFP, various State police forces, and regulatory bodies.
-While the Commonwealth Director of Public Prosecutions ("CDPP") or the relevant state Director of Public Prosecutions (together, the "DPPs") do not have formal investigative functions, they may provide advice and assistance on an informal basis during investigations and they may also decide to prosecute following an investigation by one of the aforementioned agencies.
+While the Commonwealth Director of Public Prosecutions (CDPP) or the relevant state Director of Public Prosecutions (together, the DPPs) do not have formal investigative functions, they may provide advice and assistance on an informal basis during investigations and they may also decide to prosecute following an investigation by one of the aforementioned agencies.